gianr00/matplotlib-challenge/README.md

 Author: Rosie Gianan, gianr00@gmail.com

-Build With: Python, Pandas, Matplotlib, Numpy, jupyter notebook, csv files.
+Build with: Python, Pandas, Matplotlib, Numpy, Jupyter notebook

-## Goals:
+## Objective:
 Analyze the animal study data saved in csv files to compare the performance of a drug of interest, Capomulin versus the other treatment regimens.
 The file has data for 249 mice identified with SCC tumor growth were treated with a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.

-## Solutions:
+## Solution:
 Build a visualization script to compare the performance of Pharmaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
 Create the visualization plots for the following summary reports:

 -    Summary statistics for the treatment